Kodikodiko/fitsdb/README.md

     -   Exposure Time (multi-select)
     -   Date Range
     -   Altitude Range
+-   **Data Visualizations**:
+    -   **Galactic Sky Map**: A powerful scatter plot that visualizes the distribution of your observed objects in galactic coordinates (Longitude and Latitude).
+This view helps map your observations against the plane of the Milky Way and supports interactive filtering by observatory.
+    -   **Statistical Charts**: Get a quick overview of your observation habits with monthly charts for FITS count and total exposure time, plus a summary of observations per observatory.
 -   **Result Statistics**: Get a quick overview of the objects found in your search results with an expandable statistics panel.
 -   **Header Inspector**: View the full FITS header of any file directly in the web UI.
 -   **File Opener**: On Windows, open a FITS file in its default application directly from the search results.